dzakiazhari/daily-payslips-generator/README.md

 ## CSV Read & Generate

-This function reads two CSV files, one containing data on plastic recycling weights and the other containing individual debt information.
-The code manipulates and merges dataframes with pandas and generates payslips for each individual.
-The payslips are saved in a new text file called "revisi_payslips.txt".
+This method reads two CSV files.
+One has information about how much plastic can be recycled, and the other has information about each person's debt.
+The code manipulates dataframes, joins them with pandas, and makes paystubs for each person.
+The pay stubs are saved in a new text file called "revisi_payslips.txt."

-The code imports three methods named "input" from another file: read_and_sort_csv, calculate_salary, and get_plastic_price.
-The first programme reads a CSV file containing recycling weights, sorts the data by date and time, and removes any duplicates.
-The second function computes each individual's income based on the amount of plastic recycled and current plastic pricing.
-The third function returns the current price of plastic.
+The code imports from another file three methods called "input": read_and_sort_csv, calculate_salary, and get_plastic_price.
+The first tool reads recycling weights from a CSV file, sorts them by date and time, and gets rid of any duplicates.
+The second function figures out how much money each person makes based on how much plastic they recover and how much plastic costs right now.
+The third feature gives back the price of plastic right now.

-Three extra functions are defined in the code:
+In the code, three extra methods are set up:

-1. read_debts: Reads in the CSV file containing debt information and returns a dataframe with the debt information indexed by individual name.
+1. read_debts: Reads in a CSV file with information about debts and gives back a dataframe with the debt information organised by person's name.
-2. merge_debts: Merges the debt information with the payslip dataframe, adding columns for debt and remaining debt.
+2. merge_debts: Combines the debt information with the payslip dataframe, adding columns for debt and leftover debt.
-3. generate_payslips: Generates payslips for each individual and saves them to a text file.
+3. generate_payslips: Creates payslips for each person and saves them to a text file.

-The code's main role is to read in the two CSV files, compute each individual's income, integrate the salary and debt information, generate payslips, and save them to a new text file.
+The main job of the code is to read the two CSV files, figure out how much money each person makes, combine the salary and debt information, make payslips, and save them to a new text file.